EvoLib/evo-lib/examples/10_evosim/02_predator_prey/README.md

 - **Bootstrap failure** – coevolution may fail to start when useful variation does not create a sufficient initial advantage.

-Population change therefore means that evolution is occurring, not necessarily that general capability is increasing.
+Population change alone does not establish adaptive evolutionary progress.

 ---